MichaelRWolf/wendy-ai/notes-from-google-doc.md

   /70_Video_Audio

 ---
 ✨ ChatGPT said:

 Ah — perfect clarification 🌿

-Here’s what each of those top-level folders means, what lives there, and a quick example so you know exactly how to sort things as you go.
+Here's what each of those top-level folders means, what lives there, and a quick example so you know exactly how to sort things as you go.

 🗂 00_Voice_Identity